 The Chief Scientific Officer and co-founder is Professor Christian Auclair, an eminent expert in pharmacology, molecular oncology and innate immunity.
 He is an Emeritus University Professor (exceptional class) and Doctor in Science (PharmD, PhD).
 Professor Auclair is a former Deputy Director at CNRS in the Department of Life Sciences and was subsequently Head of the Department of Biochemistry Bioengineering at the Ecole Normale Supérieure de Cachan .
 He co-founded the Graduate School of Oncology at the Institut Gustave Roussy and founded the Master's programme in Cancer Research.
 He has published more than 130 articles in the field of antitumor and antiviral pharmacology.
 Professor Auclair is a French national residing near Paris.

-Our Global Category Manager, Infectious Diseases, is Dr. Annette Ives.
+Our Director, Immunological and Infectious Diseases, is Dr. Annette Ives.
 She has a Ph.D in Immunology and Infections from the University of Lausanne, and in her previous capacity was a Research Scientist and Project Manager with the Lausanne University Hospital (CHUV) and the WHO, respectively.
 Her areas of expertise are within infectious diseases, immunology and vaccines, and public health.
 She has published over 15 peer-reviewed articles.
 Dr Ives has both Australian and Swiss nationality.